TanayGahlot/ToolpathGenerator/README.md

 ###Stand-alone Voxelizer
 Standalone voxelizer gives choice of input and output through parameters:

-**Input**
+####Input

-File: input as file address
+"File" :  Input as a file address

-String: input as ASCII STL string through stdin.
+"String" : Input as ASCII STL string through stdin

-**Output**
+####Output

-JSON: output as JSON
+"JSON" : Output as JSON

-String: output as string of 0s and 1s
+"String" : Output as string of 0s and 1s

 Execute Standalone Voxelizer as:
 ```